Catheter Precautions and Facility Protocol Boundaries

 Catheter findingExam-safe response

-Redness, drainage, tenderness, fever, or chillsReport before connection
+Redness, drainage, tenderness, fever, or chillsReport before connection; possible CRBSI

-Missing cap, open clamp, cracked hub, or blood leakProtect patient safety and get qualified help
+Missing cap, open clamp, cracked hub, or blood leakClamp/protect the patient, get qualified help immediately

-Resistance to flushing or aspiratingDo not force; report per protocol
+Resistance when flushing or aspiratingDo not force; report per protocol (possible thrombus/fibrin sheath)

-Loose dressing or catheter movementFollow policy and notify qualified staff
+Loose dressing or catheter migrating outwardSecure as policy allows, do not push it back in, notify qualified staff

 Test Your Knowledge